 These findings are consistent with the reported presence of a lethal intron in several fungi making the G143A mutation unlikely to occur.
-Insert link to intron document
+Impact of intron at G143A in cytochrome b

 Frogeye spot (Cercospora sojina)

 Target Spot (Corynespora cassiicola)

 Resistance due to the G143A mutation was detected in a small number of samples from Brazil in 2012.